 - Independent: Thanks to infrastructure based on microservices, cloud-native applications are free of dependencies, which allows for frequent updates, scaling, and rebooting without major impact on other other services.

 - Collaborative: Developing cloud-native solutions supports combining talent, processes and tools that maximize collaboration between development and operations teams, speeding up the production process and ensuring it runs smoothly.

-- They have high uptime: Cloud-native apps work well throughout their lifetime (not just during deployment).
+- High uptime: Cloud-native apps work well throughout their lifetime (not just during deployment).
 Reboots or workarounds are rarely required to keep them running.

-- They are observable: Data on the app’s state is made available through logs and metrics, leaving the operator's hands free to focus on other tasks.
+- Observable: Data on the app’s state is made available through logs and metrics, leaving the operator's hands free to focus on other tasks.
 Cloud native apps also notify when a health check is required: They are largely self-serviced.

 The above characteristics allow engineers to create loosely coupled systems that are resilient, observable, and easy to manage.
 By adding automation, they can apply high-impact changes frequently and predictably with minimal toil, quickly adjusting the applications to market needs.

 As you can see, with cloud-native applications many responsibilities that have been traditionally handled by infrastructure shift into the application realm.

 The benefits of cloud-native strategy